mispchallenge/misp2022_baseline/track1_AVSD/README.md

 ```
 The link of Google drive is: https://drive.google.com/drive/folders/1kh40NNBW84kODM0PrWvYLwDCjuqpKqj7?usp=sharing

-Please put the downloaded model into model/pretrain/
+Please put the downloaded model into model/pretrained/

 - **Training**
 ```
---- run.sh ---
+bash run.sh
+# options:
+		   --stage 1
+# change the number to start from different training stage
 ```
+Please change some file paths in the script to your own path.

 - **Decoding**